‘DWTS’ Pro Cheryl Burke Meets Sister She Never Knew For The First Time Four Months After Their Father’s Death

-Cheryl Burke has had a difficult few months following the death of her father, but the popular Dancing with the Stars pro dancer found a bright spot in the darkness—and it has nothing to do with her engagement to Matthew Lawrence.
+Cheryl Burke has had a difficult few months following the death of her father, but the popular Dancing With the Stars pro dancer found a bright spot in the darkness — and it has nothing to do with her engagement to Matthew Lawrence.
 In a surprising Instagram post, Burke revealed to fans that she found a sister that she had never known shortly after her dad’s passing.

 The 34-year-old mirrorball champ captioned a photo of the smiling sisters, as well as side-by-side throwback photos of them as children, revealing that she recently met her unknown sibling in person for the first time.
 Burke told her fans that after the meeting it felt like she and her newfound sister “had known each other forever.”